-They take a human lifetime to regenerate naturally, because they can't grow under the shade of existing trees.
-Rather, they have to start life as seedlings high up in the canopy, often germinating in the debris accumulated by elkhorn ferns.
+Fig trees take a human lifetime to regenerate naturally, because they have to start life as seedlings high up in the canopy, often germinating in the debris accumulated by elkhorn ferns.
 Then it takes many years for their roots to creep down the trunk of the host tree to ground level.
-Only then can they start growing quickly, with their roots in the ground and their leaves collecting light higher up in the host tree.
-This page suggests how we can speed things up a bit.
+Only then can they start growing quickly, with their roots in the ground and their leaves collecting light high up in the canopy.
+However, we can speed things up.

 Here, fig seedlings have been tied to hardwood stakes and their roots protected with elkhorn fern.
-Grown in they make a living screen for a west-facing balcony.
+While growing like this they make a living screen for our balcony.
 The long roots are accommodated in pots at the base but, before they reach the pots, daily watering is needed.

 Years into the future, this fig tree will have a huge canopy that will be host to many other plants and animals.
 Not a tree for the average back garden, perhaps, but a great home for native fauna.

-When strangler figs are grown in a nursery, their long roots are vulnerable to drying out.
-However, if they are protected and surrounded by a humid atmosphere, aerial roots are sent downwards.
-The longer these grow, the higher up in a host tree the plant can be attached.
-As soon as the lower ends of the roots begin to access moisture and nutrients in the ground, the plant will grow rapidly.
-Once they attain this stage, strangler figs become remarkably resistant to drought.
+The main thing to bear in mind when strangler figs are grown in a nursery is that their long naked roots are vulnerable to drying out.
+However, if they are protected and surrounded by a humid atmosphere, these aerial roots keep growing steadily downwards.
+The longer they are allowed grow, the higher up in a host tree the plant can be attached.
+That enables the lower ends of the roots to access moisture and nutrients in the ground, and the plant can grow rapidly.
+Once they attain this stage, with roots in the ground, strangler figs are remarkably resistant to drought.

 Here's a fig that was grown on a pole while gently coaxing its roots downwards.
 Drip irrigation with dilute hydroponic solution helped to keep the growing roots moist while supplying the nutrients needed for growth.
-I find the kind manufactured for growing hydroponic strawberries works well for this.
+The kind manufactured for growing hydroponic strawberries works well for this.

 The photo was taken (November 2012) after attaching the plant to the trunk of Maiden's wattle (Acacia maidenii) and planting the lower root ball in a pile of leaf mulch.
-By May 2013, fig roots were already starting to grow around the supporting tree.
+Now (May 2014) fig roots are growing around the supporting tree.
 How will it look in 10 year's time?